GuillermoX/GuillermoX/README.md

 <h1 align="center">About Me 🤓</h1>

 🌍 I'm a computer engineering student from Tarragona, Spain

 🎓 Studing at Universitat Rovira i Virgili

-💡 I'm passionate about the computer graphic field, video games and low-level software.
+💡 I'm passionate about the computer graphic field, video games and low-level software

 🔭 I'm currently working on a tool to help 1st year students of Computer Engineering at URV.
-See PseudoTest repo to get more info.
+See [PseudoTest](https://github.com/GuillermoX/PseudoTest) repo to get more info.

 <p align="center">
   <img src="/.github/img/Profile/pc.gif" width="300"/>